 Power down (and read).

 According to research in JAMA Internal Medicine, meditation—in addition to slashing stress and dialing back your blood pressure levels—can help you stay asleep continuously throughout the night.
-And it only takes ten minutes.
+Best of all, it only takes ten minutes.

 Eat more tryptophan.

 Tryptophan is an amino acid that naturally helps promote the onset of sleep; it increases serotonin levels, thus bringing about greater feelings of relaxation.
 You can find good amounts of tryptophan in turkey, peanut butter, and bananas.

 Yes, this trick actually works.
 Drinking chamomile tea will cause your brain to release a chemical called glycine, which helps lull you to sleep.
 What’s more, according to the American Chemical Society, the chamomile-glycine connection can help prevent you from getting sick, so you won’t worry about waking up in the middle of the night due to fever, cough, or chills.

 Certain watches (we’re looking at you, Timex) tick like a bomb in the third act of a Mission: Impossible film—even if they’re tucked away in a drawer across the room.
 If this noise is keeping you up at night, wrap your watch in some soundproof, malleable vinyl rubber.
 The material won’t scratch your timepiece, and you’ll nod off without any distracting noises.

 If you wake up at 7:30 a.m. during the week, wake up at 7:30 a.m. on the weekends.
 Yes, we know that’s a tall order.
 But, by sticking to a schedule, your body will get used to the early call time and it will eventually become the new normal.